level10hq/tools-runbook/docs/testing.md

 1. [MiniTest](https://github.com/seattlerb/minitest):  the unit testing library that Rails' built-in testing framework is based on.
    It provides base classes for test cases, basic assertions like ```assert_equal``` and a runner to run tests and report on their success and failre.
 2. [Capybara](https://github.com/teamcapybara/capybara):  is a Ruby library for full-stack testing of web applications.
+Capybara allows for
 3. [selenium-webdriver](https://www.selenium.dev/selenium/docs/api/rb/index.html) To communicate with the WebDriver protocol, an HTTP-based protocol for automating browsers

 <!-- 2.
 RSpec